OpenGridForum/DFDL/calls/2022/2022-11-03_DFDL-WG-Call.md

 | 2022-07-14 | Waiting for prototype implementation
 | 2022-08-11 | Apache Daffodil implementation in code review and being tested
 | 2022-10-06 | Will be in next Apache Daffodil release as an experimental feature
+| 2022-11-03 | Needs evaluating over the next 6 months as its current implementation is not in a form that could be incorporated into DFDL spec.
+Also breaks the idiom that the DFDL schema is also an XML schema for the infoset, because DFDL schema says the embedded XML is just a string.

 |    324     | Erratum: Clarify semantic of array element assert containing subexpression " .[1] " (All) |
 | ---------- | --- |